cproctor/ub-cs-education-handbook/source/tracks/initial_professional_certificate_track.md

-The Initial/Professional Certificate Track combines the [Initial Certificate Track](#initial-certificate-track) and the [Professional Certificate Track](#professional-certificate-track), with fewer required credit hours than completing both tracks separately.
+The Initial/Professional Certificate Track combines the [Initial Certificate Track](#initial-certificate-track) and the [Professional Certificate Track](#professional-certificate-track), with fewer required credit hours than completing both tracks separately (48 credit hours instead of 60).
 Graduates earn an EdM dgree and an institutional recommendation for NYS Initial and Professional Certifications in CS, qualifying the holder to teach CS in New York schools.
 This track generally requires one year of full-time coursework followed by a one-year residency placement in a school.